Monday, April 26, 2010

 This statement made me wonder about production art.
 I looked up the Wikipedia definition of production artist, which its self underlines this very principle.

-training in the work involved.
+What distinguishes "production art" from design is the lack of opportunities to utilize creativity and design training in the work involved.
 Although the position may be treated as low-skilled labor, the degree of technical knowledge required for some production art work may be comparable to higher skilled engineering, especially with computers.

 complete Wikipedia definition of production artist